 Elinor Smallman – production and office manager

 Elinor joined the Friend in June 2011.
-She previously worked for the Science & Development Network, an international science communication charity, and the Nottingham University OpenDOAR project, profiling open access repositories around the world.
+She previously worked for the Science & Development Network and the Nottingham University OpenDOAR project.
 She graduated from Loughborough University in 2006 with a first class degree in Publishing with English.
-Elinor has attended Quaker Meetings since childhood, took part in the Quaker United Nations Office summer school programme in 2007 and attends Young Friends General Meeting.
+Elinor has attended Quaker Meetings since childhood.

 Penny Dunn – subscriptions officer